olafkotur/alexa-rant/README.md

 # Alexa Rant
 Alexa fetches a random rant from <https://devrant.com/feed> at your request.
 This was a simple project to play around with Alexa Skills Kit.

+## Download
+* The Alexa Skill is still in review, I'll update this once I hear back from them

 ## Available commands
 After opening `rant` application on Alexa you can say the following commands:
 * `rant`